tmatthey/tmath/README.md

 # Math #

 A collection of mathematical function and data structures written in C#.
+The library based on Test Driven Development.

-(c) 2016 Thierry Matthey (matthey@gmail.com)
+(c) 2016 Thierry Matthey (matthey@gmail.com) -  MIT license

 ### Root solver ###
 * Analytical solution of linear, quadratic, cubic and quartic polynomial equations